mhmdnl2024/zivver-frontend-assignment-Angular/README.md

 ### 6-4) App structure and folders
 I decided to make it clear as much as I can...
 For example, you can find all shared components and pages here: `app/components` there is a specific folder for everything: services, models, and states.

-## 7) Questions
+## 7) Questions ⁉️

-Last but not least, I write the answers to the questions here:
+Last but not least, I write the answers to the questions here 👇

 ### 7-1) JWT - Why is it (or isn't it) safe to use this?